prathiknk8055/prathiknk8055/README.md

 - 👋 Hi, I’m Prathik N K
-- 🌱 I’m currently learning Electronics and Communication engineering ignore evertyhing in this acc...its only to practice
+- 🌱 I’m currently learning Electronics and Communication engineering in NMAMIT,Nitte

 <!---
 prathiknk8055/prathiknk8055 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.